Version Information: Version 1.0 +Caplifive

 introduced in the Caplifive extension.

-It replaces M-mode when CAPSTONE_EN = 1
+It replaces M-mode when CAPSTONE_EN = 1 (CAPSTONE_EN is a single-bit hart-local state).

 When operating in C-mode, the hart is required to use capabilities for